la-oey/crayon-coaster/README.md

 Human raters (n = 352) rate 33 trials: 10 levels x 3 wind conditions + 3 catch trials

 The rated levels were a sample of "game1" training levels.
 We sampled such that we included all 15 training trials from 15 "game1 designers" from the 2 conditions (30 unique trials).
 Each trial that a given rater saw was from a unique designer.
 The ordering and which trials were all randomly selected for each rater.

+"Game2" task is hosted here: https://lo.velezlab.opalstacked.com/crayon-coaster-rate/index.html

+## physics_sim_model runs simulations

+Model consists of sampling from the physics parameters and running forward simulations of the marble drop.
+This model allows us to assess designs' likelihood of success.